 Modern Screen Magazine covered the visit in their August 1967 issue in a story titled "TWIGGY – Mod About Disneyland": The legend of Twiggy began in London and spread around the world.
 So it was just a matter of time 'til she came to Hollywood.
 She was there for a TV special, but in between work she made like a tourist.
 The 17-year old top mod model visited studios and bought a lot of clothes (natch).
 But it was Disneyland that won her heart.
 Because there, in that land of dreams, she stopped being a celebrity and became a young girl having a wonderful time with her fella, Justin de Villeneuve.

-The photos below are from Modern Screen Magazine.
+The black and white photos below are from Modern Screen Magazine.

 I was recently contacted by Martin of fristory.com who pointed out some interesting info about one of the items for sale in Tinker Bell’s Toy Shop.